Wolfsburg, we have a problem: How Volkswagen stalled in China

 The standard C-NCAP test hits 40 per cent of the car front, which allows the impact to be better absorbed.

-In the United States, a 25 per cent frontal impact test is used by the Insurance Institute for Highway Safety (IIHS), a non-profit group funded by car insurers.
+In the US, a 25 per cent frontal impact test is used by the Insurance Institute for Highway Safety (IIHS), a non-profit group funded by car insurers.
 IIHS tests are widely publicised, and carmakers design vehicles to pass them as well as federal crash tests.

-Volkswagen's China chief, Mr Stephan Woellenstein, acknowledged in January that the failed crash test and subsequent online backlash had triggered the decline in Passat and SAIC venture sales.
+Volkswagen's China chief, Dr Stephan Wollenstein, acknowledged in January that the failed crash test and subsequent online backlash had triggered the decline in Passat and SAIC venture sales.

 Last month, though, he said Volkswagen had fixed the problems revealed by the test, that the ructions of the episode had subsided and the carmaker's Chinese business was recovering.

-"We have once again clearly one of the safest cars on the market in this segment," Mr Woellenstein told reporters in July.
+"We have, once again, clearly one of the safest cars on the market in this segment," Dr Wollenstein told reporters last month.
 "We will once again take up the old leadership of the Passat."

 But there is quite some ground to regain in the large family car segment.